PerlFFI/FFI-Platypus/README.md

 ### Discussion

-The [libcurl](https://curl.se/) library makes extensive use of "varadic" functions.
+The [libcurl](https://curl.se/) library makes extensive use of "variadic" functions.

-The C programming language and ABI have the concept of "varadic" functions that can take a variable number and variable type of arguments.
-Assuming you have a `libffi` that supports it (and most modern systems should), then you can create bindings to a varadic function by providing two sets of array references, one for the fixed arguments (for reasons, C varadic functions must have at least one) and one for variable arguments.
-In this example we call `curl_easy_setopt` as a varadic function.
+The C programming language and ABI have the concept of "variadic" functions that can take a variable number and variable type of arguments.
+Assuming you have a `libffi` that supports it (and most modern systems should), then you can create bindings to a variadic function by providing two sets of array references, one for the fixed arguments (for reasons, C variadic functions must have at least one) and one for variable arguments.
+In this example we call `curl_easy_setopt` as a variadic function.

 For functions that have a large or infinite number of possible signatures it may be impracticable or impossible to attach them all.
 You can instead